 Its a pretty unique offering: elite level professionals giving classes at an affordable price – no wonder many people have a few doubts:

 - How does Masterclass really work in practice?

 - Can these veterans really teach in a way that beginners will understand?

 - Wouldn’t it cost the average learner too much money to learn from their idols?

 - Is Masterclass worth it?

 If these questions have ever crossed your mind after you heard of the MasterClass online learning platform, you’re not alone.
-I also had the same questions.
-So, I set out to find answers by subscribing to the platform for several months.
-I created this honest MasterClass review based on the experience I gained.

 Here, I’ll talk about the following aspects:

 Before diving into the review, I thought it pertinent to get under the skin of Masterclass – who is behind the company and what’s their goal.

 MasterClass was founded in October 2014 by David Rogier and Aaron Rasmussen.
 The pair started the company while David was still a student at Stanford.
 Back then, they called the startup “Yanka Industries.”
 It wasn’t until May 2015 that the official name became “MasterClass.”